EricDarve/NLA/content/orthogonal_iteration.md

 where $\rho(\cdot)$ is the spectral radius.
 Writing $\Theta_k$ for the principal-angle matrix between $\mathrm{span}(Q_k)$ and $\mathrm{span}(U_1)$, we have $\|\tan\Theta_k\| = \|E_k\|$ and $\|\sin\Theta_k\|\le \|E_k\|$, so the subspaces converge.

 (b) (Global rate under a modulus gap)
-Assume the eigenvalues are ordered by modulus with a gap
+Assume the eigenvalues are ordered by modulus

 $$
 |\lambda_1| > \cdots > |\lambda_p| \;>\; |\lambda_{p+1}| > \cdots >|\lambda_n|.